curityio/nginx_oauth_proxy_module/README.md

 > **Context**: `location`

 This must be exactly 64 hexadecimal characters, representing the 32 bytes of the encryption key.
-This enables the key to be used for ES256-GCM encryption.\
+This provides an encryption key that is compliant with the AES256-GCM standard.\
 A random encryption key in the correct format can be generated via the following command:

 ```bash